 However, to avoid beating up on the battery by discharging it too deeply, I have to keep an eye on the state of charge and plug back in when the battery voltage reaches 10 volts (as reported by XBattery).
 The computer will shut down at 9 volts but since the battery voltage fades quickly below 10 volts, this is less than 5 minutes difference.
 The Apple battery will put the computer to sleep at 10 volts.

-I ran a similar discharge test on the Newer
+I ran a similar discharge test on the

-following curves tell a different story.
+nearly constant, the following curves tell a different story.

-Just for reference, the load current is similar
+Just for reference, the load current is

-to the previous test except no Pocket Tanks this time.
+similar to the previous test except no Pocket Tanks this time.

 However, the voltage characteristic is very

 different.
-The voltage stays higher longer at the beginning and folds
+The voltage stays higher longer at the beginning and

-sleep mode by itself, I had to do it.
-The Apple battery cuts off at
+activate the sleep mode by itself, I had to do it.
+The Apple

-10.3 volts because there isn't much life in the battery after that.
-I
+battery cuts off at 10.3 volts because there isn't much life in the

-let this discharge go to 10 volts but it is clear that the battery is
+battery after that.
+I let this discharge go to 10 volts but it is

-X-Charge thinks that the battery isn't
+X-Charge thinks that the battery

-capacity curve starts heading down again but never reaches zero as the
+discharge, the capacity curve starts heading down again but never

-Apple battery does.
-This probably indicates that the characteristics of
+reaches zero as the Apple battery does.
+This probably indicates

-the battery monitor computer in this battery are different that the one
+that the characteristics of the battery monitor computer in this

-that is in the Apple battery.
-What's more is that it lasted 3 hours and
+What's more is that it lasted 3 hours and 30 minutes, something

-30 minutes, something that the Apple battery NEVER did.
+that the Apple battery NEVER did.

-Yet another year has gone by and the Newer
+Yet another year has gone by and the

 A little over 300 days back, the battery was changed.
 There are several small steps on the large up-slope of the new battery that were points were the battery was cycled.
 After 3 cycles, it had attained it's full capacity.
 Each subsequent downstep was a deep battery cycle that forced a recalibration and each time the battery lost a little capacity due to aging.
 The original Apple battery, starting at over 800 days back also improved after a few cycles before it started it's death spiral.

-After another 120 days or so,
+After another 120 days or

-curve represents a "calibration" of the battery.
+step in the curve represents a "calibration" of the battery.

 This particular Newer battery was an early one that won't force the computer to sleep when it becomes discharged.
 Apparently, the more recent batteries from Newer now work properly in this regard.